 Because eating disorders affect mental and physical health, multiple health care professionals may work together to diagnose the illness.
 According to the Mayo Clinic, a medical doctor usually performs a physical exam and lab tests to eliminate other possible causes for the change in eating habits.
 A mental health specialist may then evaluate the patient.

 How are eating disorders treated?

 Treatment of an eating disorder varies person to person.
 It depends on the specific disorder, the progression of the illness, and physical health factors.
-Regardless, mental health specialists and medical doctors work in tandem to treat eating disorders.
+Regardless, mental health specialists, medical doctors, and dietitians work together to treat eating disorders.
 The first step usually involves teaching you about nutrition and how to maintain a healthy diet.